 - A new or expanded crossing (tunnel or bridge) - Plazas connected to the crossing (either directly or through a secure connection) for border agencies to inspect inbound and outbound drivers, passengers, vehicles and freight.
-These inspection plazas may also include other functions, such as toll collection and crossing maintenance facilities, and other border related services such as duty free shopping, brokerage offices, and other agency offices; and - Controlled access roadways connecting the crossing plazas to the provincial or interstate freeway system.
+These inspection plazas may also include other functions, such as toll collection and crossing maintenance facilities, and other border related services such as duty-free shopping, brokerage offices, and other agency offices; and - Controlled access roadways connecting the crossing plazas to the provincial or interstate freeway system.

-For this study, inspection plazas 30 to 40 ha (80 to 100 acres) in size were considered for new crossings, based on the preliminary assumption that international truck traffic will be distributed equally between the new crossing and the Ambassador Bridge.
+For this study, inspection plazas approximately 30 to 40 ha in size were considered for new crossings, based on the preliminary assumption that international truck traffic will be distributed equally between the new crossing and the Ambassador Bridge.

-Committed road and highway improvements were identified through consultation with the Southeast Michigan Council of Governments (SEMCOG), Ministry of Transportation (MTO), City of Windsor and a review of the relevant transportation plans of the respective agencies.
+Committed road and highway improvements were identified through consultation with the Ministry of Transportation (MTO), City of Windsor and a review of the relevant area transportation plans.
 Through this consultation it was confirmed that Highway 401 will ultimately be widened in the Windsor area from 0.5 km east of Highway 3 to 1.0 km east of County Road 42.
-On this basis, an ultimate six-lane cross-section was assumed for all access road alternatives.
+On this basis, an ultimate six-lane crosssection was assumed for all access road alternatives.
 However, as discussed, in Section 6.1.3, it was envisioned that four lanes would be constructed initially.